DonDuck1/RPG-Chess-sde-program-assignment-mavel/README.md

         - Except for that the pawn can always only move 1 spot.
 It can't move 2 spots from its starting position.
         - Castling (with a rook and a king) is not possible
+        - When reaching the other side of the board with a pawn, nothing happens.

     If a piece lands on an enemy piece they perform an attack using their damage against the opponent's health and armour